m13253/array-or-vec-rs/README.md

 ## FAQ

-1. Why don't you publish your cargo to crates.io?
+1. Why don't you publish this package to crates.io?

-   Because I can't find a good name for this cargo.
+   Because I can't find a good name for this package.
    Crates.io doesn't allow me to change the name after publishing.